Zillennials: Arts and culture

-Many Zillennials are nostalgic for the popular culture and technology of the first decade of the 2000s, such as the Harry Potter franchise, SpongeBob SquarePants, Game Boy Advance, Nintendo DS, and Disney Channel shows such as Lizzie McGuire and That's So Raven.
+Many Zillennials are nostalgic for the popular culture and technology of the first decade of the 21st century, such as the Harry Potter franchise, SpongeBob SquarePants, Game Boy Advance, Nintendo DS, and other Disney Channel and Nickelodeon shows.

 Mia Galuppo, writing for The Hollywood Reporter, said that many viewers of the live-action Lilo and Stitch were Zillennials.
 She noted that "nostalgia as entertainment, intentional or not, is nothing new.
-But it has not yet been fully exploited for the Zillennial age demographic, which is now one of the largest age groups in the U.S." Data collected by Disney and PostTrak showed that moviegoers between ages 25 and 34 made up 33 percent of the film's non-family audience.
+But it has not yet been fully exploited for the Zillennial age demographic, which is now one of the largest age groups in the US".
+Data collected by Disney and PostTrak showed that moviegoers between ages 25 and 34 made up 33 percent of the film's non-family audience.

-Author Benjamin Crace, in his book titled The American Blockbuster: Movies That Defined Their Generations, says that zillennials "have grown up with a steady dose of the supernatural in pop culture (vampires, witches, zombies) to a point where it has become somewhat normalized."
+Author Benjamin Crace, in his book titled The American Blockbuster: Movies That Defined Their Generations, says that zillennials "have grown up with a steady dose of the supernatural in pop culture (vampires, witches, zombies) to a point where it has become somewhat normalized".

-A 2024 report made by Parrot Analytics, a leading global entertainment analytics company, says that "the share of shows with strongly Zennial skewing audiences sometimes tracks more closely with Gen Z and sometimes with millennials which can make it difficult to tease out unique content tastes for this cohort" but that they are particularly fond of romantic movies (31%) over animated, horror and western films.
+A 2024 report made by Parrot Analytics, a leading global entertainment analytics company, says that "the share of shows with strongly Zennial skewing audiences sometimes tracks more closely with Gen Z and sometimes with Millennials which can make it difficult to tease out unique content tastes for this cohort" but that they are particularly fond of romantic movies (31%) over animated, horror and western films.

+Chris Molanphy, writing for Slate, said that Justin Bieber, Miley Cyrus, and Ariana Grande are a "tier of Millennial-slash-Z cuspers well past a decade of hitmaking and still scoring giant hits".